popsim-consortium/demes-spec/docs/specification.md

 If ``metadata`` is omitted, it shall be given the value of an empty dictionary.
-If ``metadata`` is present, the value must be a dictionary, but the metadata is otherwise transferred to the output without further processing.
-Errors may be raised if the metadata is not parsable (e.g. invalid YAML), but the parser shall not attempt to validate fields within the metdata.
+If ``metadata`` is present, the value must be a dictionary, but metadata is otherwise transferred to the output without further processing.
+Errors may be raised if metadata is not parsable (e.g. invalid YAML), but the parser shall not attempt to validate fields within the metdata.

 (sec_spec_hdm_resolution_description)=
 #### description
-If the ``description`` is omitted, it shall be given the value of an empty string.
+If ``description`` is omitted, it shall be given the value of an empty string.

 (sec_spec_hdm_resolution_doi)=
 #### doi
-If the ``doi`` is omitted, it shall be given the value of an empty list.
+If ``doi`` is omitted, it shall be given the value of an empty list.

 (sec_spec_hdm_resolution_defaults)=
 #### defaults
-If top-level ``defaults`` are provided, default values shall be validated to the extent possible, to avoid propagating invalid values.
+If top-level ``defaults`` is provided, default values shall be validated to the extent possible, to avoid propagating invalid values.
 E.g. ``defaults.epoch.start_size`` cannot be negative.